asherfsullivan/michelin_map/README.md

 ## Machine Learning Models

 ### Building the Models
 We tested several different types of models.
+We split the data into training and testing sets as appropriate.

 To answer our first question, _Could we predict how many stars a Michelin Starred restaurant has?_ We started with a Linear Regression model and a SVC model with little success and moved onto a Deep Learning model.
 An accuracy score of 84% was obtained.